hidevopsio/hiboot.hidevops.io/content/en-US/getting-started/index.md

 ```

-You can checkout each commit to see the exact stop,
+You can checkout each commit to see the exact step,

 ```bash
 commit 63cfe8eae52046b92dbf2d0bb7290ab0c45bb823